btford/hitch-a-ride/README.md

 # Hitch-a-Ride
-Mobile app for EECS 441
+Mobile app for EECS 441 by Brian Ford, Jon Budzenski, and Madi Sergazin.

 ## Prereqs
 Node.js and npm.